In this article, we'll present the fifth session from our Onboarding series. It will walk you through the following stages:

 Apart from recognizing the global problem, you may also want to see how each of your Campaigns is performing.
 By checking Campaign reports, you will see your key results, including Opens, Clicks, Sales, Bounces, Unsubscribes, and Spam reports.

-In the Click Map, you may also see what areas of the email have brought the most clicks and therefore understand what content brings the most attention.
+💡 In the Clickmap, you can also see which areas of the email have brought the most clicks and therefore understand which content brings the most attention.

 The information presented in the Automation reports is quite similar to what you see in the Campaigns.
 However, this data is also crucial when you need to troubleshoot any issues with the delivery of your emails.

-Here you can see each of the emails performance, as well as the list of the customers who opened, clicked, purchased from, etc.
+Here you can see each of the email performance, as well as the list of the customers who opened, clicked, purchased from, etc.

 Sign-up form reports